LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational_guidelines.md

 **Actions:**
 - Moderators may issue warnings for minor infractions in community spaces.
 - Temporary bans may be issued for repeated minor infractions or single serious infractions in community spaces.
-- Permanent bans may be issued for severe violations or repeated serious infractions in community spaces.
+- Permanent bans may be issued with President's approval for severe violations or repeated serious infractions in community spaces.
 - Staff will manage and enforce rules related to in-game exploits and gameplay violations.

 **In-Game Violations:**